sb43/BAGELp/README.md

 | --------------------------------------------------- | ----------------------------------------------------- |
 | [![Master Badge][travis-master-badge]][travis-repo] | [![Develop Badge][travis-develop-badge]][travis-repo] |

-This is parallel implementation of original BAGEL: software for Bayesian analysis of gene knockout screens using pooled library CRISPR or RNAi.
+This is parallel implementation of original [BAGEL][BAGEL]: software for Bayesian analysis of gene knockout screens using pooled library CRISPR or RNAi.

+BAGEL is a Bayesian classifier for pooled library genetic perturbation screens, using either CRISPR-Cas9 or shRNA libraries.
+It uses training sets of known essential and nonessential genes to estimate what the fold change distribution of an essential or nonessential gene should look like.
+Then, for each uncharacterized gene, it takes all observations of reagents targeting that gene (guide RNA, for CRISPR-Cas9 screens, or short hairpin RNA) and makes a probabilistic statement about whether those observations were more likely drawn from the essential or nonessential training set.
+A log2 Bayes Factor for each gene is reported.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->